 The problem with ice packs is they won’t conform to the shape of the injured body part.
 Make a slushy, comfortable pack by mixing one part rubbing alcohol with three parts water in a self-closing plastic bag.
 The next time that sore knee acts up, wrap the bag of slush in a cloth and apply it to the area.

 Stretch tight-fitting new shoes

-This doesn't always work, but it sure is worth a try; if your new leather shoes are pinching your feet, try swabbing the tight spot with a cotton ball soaked in rubbing alcohol.
+This doesn’t always work, but it sure is worth a try: if your new leather shoes are pinching your feet, try swabbing the tight spot with a cotton ball soaked in rubbing alcohol.
 Walk around in the shoes for a few minutes to see if they stretch enough to be comfortable.
-If not, the next step is to take them back to the shoe store.

 Keep car doors and locks from freezing in the winter

-Another one of the great rubbing alcohol uses for winter is for your car doors and locks, according to Cooper.
-"If you are not prepared for the cold months, this trick will save you a lot of trouble," Cooper says.
-Spray the insolation of your car doors and your locks with rubbing alcohol the evening before you expect the weather to go bad, and it goes a long way in preventing your vehicle from freezing over.
+Another one of the great rubbing alcohol uses pertains to your car doors and locks, according to Cooper.
+“If you are not prepared for the cold months, this trick will save you a lot of trouble,” Cooper says.
+Spray the insulation of your car doors and your locks with rubbing alcohol the evening before you expect the weather to go bad, and it goes a long way in preventing your vehicle from freezing over.